 Start Outlook client and configure Outlook.
 In my example, the user is James.
-Fill in the To… field which you are going to send the message to.
+Fill in the To… field to which you are going to send the message.
 In my example, it’s Amanda.
 Amanda is an internal colleague of James.

 Set a delivery receipt so that the system will notify him whether that message could be received by the user Amanda.
 Click Options in the tabs and enable Request a Delivery Receipt.
 Click Send when done.

-If you want to double-check, log in with Amanda her mailbox and check the email from James.
+If you want to double-check, log in with Amanda’s mailbox and check the email from James.

 Now, if you like to test more mailboxes in different databases, you can do that.
-Create test mailboxes and send some test emails to make sure that the mail flow is working as expected in the Exchange organization.
+Create test mailboxes and send some test emails to ensure that the mail flow is working as expected in the Exchange organization.

 In this article, you learned how to test internal mail flow in Exchange Server 2016.
-You can do the internal mail flow testing for other Exchange servers too.
+You can test internal mail flow for other Exchange servers too.
 For example, Exchange Server 2010/2013/2016/2019.
 Want to test mail flow with PowerShell?
 Make use of the Test-Mailflow cmdlet.